 Create Proper Lighting

-With fewer hours of daylight, it's crucial for Scandinavian homes to use lighting properly, as it is considered a life source.
-Additionally, nothing sets the mood more in a room.
-It's why candlelight and candelabras are so popular.
+With fewer hours of daylight, it's crucial for Scandinavian homes to use lighting properly.
+Additionally, nothing sets the mood more in a room, which is why candlelight and candelabras are so popular.

 "A dimmed lamp or lit candle (kept well away from the curtains) on the windowsill ensures a warm and inviting feel both inside and out," Brantmark says.
 "If you have the space, you could even create a window nook with cushions and a sheepskin throw.
-It's perfect for enjoying a morning coffee.
-(By the way, Scandinavians love their coffee, so a slow-brew coffee maker is also a must!)."
+It's perfect for enjoying a morning coffee."

 Limit Window Treatments